Last update: 6/9/2020. This is an ongoing story and will be updated with the latest information.

-A new virus called coronavirus, or COVID-19, has been all over the news.
-Hearing how quickly the illness has spread from country to country and to different regions of the United States can provoke a lot of fear, especially in parents.
+The newest coronavirus, or COVID-19, continues to make news headlines throughout the world.
+Hearing how quickly the virus has spread from country to country and to different regions of the United States can provoke a lot of fear, especially in parents.
 While the news might seem scary, there are some simple steps that you can take to prevent your family from getting or spreading coronavirus.

 Additional information about COVID-19 can be found here.